“Authentic, organic, and honest”: 16 examples of how user-generated content helps brands retain loyal customers—and acquire new ones

 Let your current customers help you acquire new ones

-The customers who know and love your brand can help you bring new people into the fold.
-Their opinions and their loyalty to your products speaks louder than any marketing message you can concoct in a team huddle.
+And that loyalty speaks louder than any marketing message you can concoct in a team huddle.

 Your customers are your brand’s secret sauce.
 Let their voices and their experiences help you reach your goals.